-Monday, July 4, 2011 - Article by: SunTrust Mortgage Charlottesville - VP of Mortgage Lending -
+Monday, July 4, 2011 - Article by: SunTrust Mortgage Charlottesville -

 We have all experienced the stricter underwriting requirements due to heightened scrutiny from Fannie.
 We thought it might be helpful to provide some items that Fannie view as 'Red Flags'.
 These 'Red Flags' do not mean a loan isn't possible, rather that additional questions must be answered and possibly additional documentation.
 By knowing these alerts, we can better prepare our clients up-front to answer the questions and provide accompanying documentation before they are asked.
 Others provide evidence of why a buyer should engage the services of a real estate professional.
 Hope those can help you.
 Below are some 'Red Flags' listed by Fannie Mae.

 1. Non-Arms length transaction: seller is a realtor, relative, employer, etc.